-The NHA requirements are that the candidate be 18 years or older, be a high school graduate, has completed a training program, and has one or more years of work experience.
-The PTCB just requires that the candidate has a high school diploma and passes their exam.
-Recertification is required every two years by both programs, which may be met by completing 20 hours of continuing education.
+The NHA requires that the candidate be at least 18 years old, has graduated from high school, has completed a training program, and has at least one year of professional experience.
+The PTCB just requires that the applicant has a high school diploma and passes their exam.
+Recertification is mandated every two years by both programs, which can be satisfied by completing 20 hours of continuing education.

-Before selecting a pharmacist tech online school, it's important to realize that the majority of schools do require that a substantial part of the training be conducted in a clinical setting.
-This is commonly satisfied in an area Douglas pharmacy or hospital through an internship program.
-Students in most cases will have the opportunity to work with an experienced pharmacy technician in order to acquire some work place experience.
-However the non-clinical portion of the training can be accessed over the internet in your Douglas AZ home or via any available computer.
-This option is more practical for many students, especially for those who continue to work while attaining their degree or certificate.
-And online schools are frequently more affordable than classroom options.
-Tuition and costs for driving and study materials may be decreased substantially.
-With both the online and the clinical training, a complete education is offered.
-But not all online colleges are accredited, which is critical for securing employment and certification (more on accreditation later).
-So verify that each online college you are considering is accredited by an acknowledged accrediting organization, such as the American Society of Health-System Pharmacists (ASHP).
-If you are dedicated enough to study with a less structured form of education, then online instruction might be the right option for you.
+Before selecting a pharmacist tech online school, it's important to realize that most schools do require a portion of the training be carried out in a clinical environment.
+This is usually fulfilled in a local Douglas pharmacy or hospital through an internship program.
+Students often will have the benefit of working with an experienced pharmacy tech so as to receive some work place experience.
+However the balance or non-clinical training may be accessed over the internet in your Douglas AZ home or via any available computer.
+This option is more practical for many students, notably for those who continue to work while acquiring their certificate or degree.
+And online schools are sometimes less expensive than traditional options.
+Tuition and expenditures for commuting and course materials may be reduced significantly.
+With both the online and the clinical training, a complete education is provided.
+But not all online schools are accredited, which is essential for securing certification and employment (more on accreditation later).
+So verify that any online college you are looking at is accredited by an acknowledged accrediting organization, for example the American Society of Health-System Pharmacists (ASHP).
+If you are disciplined enough to study with a less structured form of education, then online classes might be the best choice for you.

-After you have determined whether you want to obtain a degree or a certificate, and if you want to enroll in an online college or go to classes on campus, you can begin to target your school options.
-There are many pharmacy tech colleges to choose from in the Douglas AZ area and throughout the United States, so you should develop a list of qualifying questions so that you can contrast community colleges and trade schools.
-As we covered in our introduction, you will undoubtedly initially look for schools that are within both your financial budget and commuting distance from your Douglas residence.
-If you are willing to relocate or are have decided to enroll in an online pharmacy tech school, then location may not be important.
-But there are several other variables that you should consider in order to properly compare colleges.
-The following questions will help you in gathering that information and help you to make your ultimate decision.
+After you have decided whether you wish to obtain a degree or a certificate, and if you want to enroll in an online school or go to classes on campus, you can start to narrow your school options.
+There are a large number of pharmacist technician programs to choose from in the Douglas AZ area and throughout the United States, so you must develop a list of qualifying questions so that you can contrast community colleges and vocational schools.
+As we covered in our introduction, you will most likely first start looking for schools that are within both your financial resources and commuting distance from your Douglas home.
+If you are willing to relocate or are going to enroll in an online pharmacy tech school, then location may not be important.
+But there are a number of other issues that you need to consider in order to adequately compare schools.
+The following questions will help you to gather that information and help you to make your final choice.

 Is the Pharmacist Technician Program Accredited?
-The majority of pharmacist technician colleges and vocational schools have obtained a national or regional accreditation.
-One of the most highly regarded accrediting agencies is the American Society of Health-System Pharmacists (ASHP).
-Schools earning accreditation from the ASHP have been evaluated and verified to offer a comprehensive superior education.
-Online schools may also earn accreditation from the Distance Education and Training Council, which deals only with distance or online education.
-Be sure to check that the degree or certificate program as well as the school you select are accredited by a U.S. Department of Education sanctioned accrediting agency.
-Besides helping make sure that you get a superior education, it might help in securing financial assistance or student loans, which are often not offered for non-accredited colleges.
-Also, certification may mandate that the program of training is accredited.
-And many Douglas AZ employers will only hire entry level employees that have earned a degree from an accredited school.
+The majority of pharmacy technician colleges and trade schools have earned a regional or national accreditation.
+Among the most respected accrediting organizations is the American Society of Health-System Pharmacists (ASHP).
+Colleges earning accreditation from the ASHP have been evaluated and verified to furnish a complete superior education.
+Online colleges may also obtain accreditation from the Distance Education and Training Council, which deals only with online or distance education.
+Make sure to verify that the certificate or degree program as well as the school you choose are accredited by a U.S. Department of Education acknowledged accrediting agency.
+Along with helping ensure that you get a quality education, it may help in acquiring financial aid or student loans, which are often not offered for non-accredited colleges.
+Also, certification might mandate that the training program is accredited.
+And a number of Douglas AZ pharmacies will only hire entry level employees that have earned a degree from an accredited school.

-Does the School Prep You for Certification?
-Certification is not required in every state, but a number of employers desire that the techs they employ are certified.
-The pharmacist technician program should ready its students to pass the PTCB or the NHA examination.
-Students interested in obtaining NHA certification will also need one year of job experience.
-This condition can be met by entering a college sponsored internship program.
+Does the Program Prepare You for Certification?
+Certification is not mandated in every state, but a number of pharmacies desire that the technicians they employ are certified.
+The pharmacy tech school needs to ready its students to pass the PTCB or the NHA exam.
+Students planning on obtaining NHA certification will also need one year of work experience.
+This qualification can be met by participating in a college sponsored internship program.

-Does the College Offer Internship Programs?
-As we previously discussed, the NHA requires a year of professional experience for certification, which may be met through an internship program.
-Perhaps the best way to get practical clinical experience as a pharmacy technician is to train out in the field.
-Most pharmacy technician certificate or degree programs also require clinical training prior to graduation and an internship is an excellent way to satisfy the requirement.
-Check if the schools have a working relationship with Douglas Arizona area pharmacies, clinics, or hospitals for internship programs.
+Does the College Provide Internship Programs?
+As we just discussed, the NHA requires one year of job experience for certification, which can be met with an internship program.
+One of the best ways to get hands on clinical experience as a pharmacy technician is to train out in the field.
+Most pharmacy technician degree or certificate programs also require clinical training in order to graduate and an internship is an excellent way to satisfy the requirement.
+Ask if the colleges have associations with Douglas Arizona area pharmacies, hospitals, or clinics for internship programs.

-Does the College Give Job Placement Help?
-Getting that first job in Douglas AZ upon graduation, particularly with no experience, can be a difficult endeavor without some assistance.
-Find out if the colleges you are reviewing have job assistance programs.
-If they do, find out what their job placement rates are.
-A high job placement rate is an indicator that the school has a good reputation within the field generating demand for its graduates.
-It also signifies that it has a substantial network of employer contacts where it can place graduates.
+Does the College Offer Job Placement Assistance?
+Finding that initial job in Douglas AZ after graduation, especially with no professional experience, can be a challenging endeavor without any assistance.
+Ask if the colleges you are reviewing have job placement programs.
+If they do, ask what their job placement rates are.
+A high job placement rate is an indication that the college has an excellent reputation within the field creating demand for its graduates.
+It also signifies that it has a large network of pharmacy contacts where it can refer graduating students.

-Where is the College Located?
-For a number of students, the college they pick will have to be within travelling distance of their Douglas AZ residence.
-Individuals who have chosen to attend classes online obviously will not have to worry themselves with the location of the campus.
-However, the availability of local internships will be of concern.
-Something to keep in mind is that if you choose to enroll in a college that is out of state or even out of your local area, you might have to pay a higher tuition.
-State colleges typically charge higher tuitions for out of state residents.
-And community colleges normally charge a higher tuition to those students that don't reside within their districts.
+Where is the School Located?
+For a lot of students, the school they choose will have to be within travelling distance of their Douglas AZ residence.
+Individuals who have decided to attend classes online obviously will not have to concern themselves with the location of the campus.
+However, the availability of local internships will be of importance.
+Something to keep in mind is that if you decide to enroll in a program that is out of state or perhaps out of your local area, you might have to pay a higher tuition.
+State colleges normally charge higher tuitions for out of state residents.
+And community colleges usually charge a higher tuition for those students that live outside of their districts.

-What are the Class Sizes ?
-Unless you are the kind of student that likes to sit way in the rear of the classroom or hide in the crowd, you will undoubtedly prefer a small class size.
-Smaller classes permit more individual participation and one-on-one instruction.
-Ask the schools you are considering what the typical student to teacher ratio is for their classrooms.
-If practical you may prefer to sit in on one or more classes before making your final decision.
-This will also give you an opportunity to speak with some of the students and instructors to get their perspectives regarding the pharmacist technician program as well.
+What Size are the Classes ?
+Unless you are the kind of person that likes to sit far in the back of the classroom or hide in the crowd, you will undoubtedly want a small class size.
+Smaller classes allow for more individual participation and one-on-one instruction.
+Ask the colleges you are considering what the typical student to teacher ratio is for their classrooms.
+If practical you may want to monitor one or more classes before making your ultimate determination.
+This will also give you an opportunity to converse with several of the students and instructors to get their perspectives regarding the pharmacy tech program also.

-Can the College Accommodate your Schedule?
-And last you need to verify that the pharmacist technician college you ultimately select can offer the class schedule you need.
-This is particularly essential if you opt to continue working while you attend classes.
-If you need to schedule night or weekend classes in the Douglas AZ area, check that they are available.
-If you can only enroll on a part-time basis, find out if that is an alternative and how many credit hours or courses you would need to carry.
-Also, ask what the protocol is for making up any classes that you may miss due to illness, work or family obligations.
+Can the School Accommodate your Schedule?
+And last you must verify that the pharmacy tech school you ultimately choose can provide the class schedule you need.
+This is especially crucial if you decide to continue working while attending school.
+If you need to schedule evening or weekend classes in the Douglas AZ area, verify that they are available.
+If you can only enroll on a part-time basis, find out if that is an alternative and how many courses or credit hours you would have to enroll in.
+Also, find out what the procedure is for making up any classes that you might miss due to work, illness or family obligations.

-Finding the ideal pharmacy technician training is a critical first step to beginning your career in a fulfilling occupation where helping customers with their wellness is your purpose.
-Traditionally, many pharmacist techs were trained "on the job".
-These days, most pharmacies can no longer afford to do this and place a higher importance on hiring formally educated technicians.
+Getting the best pharmacy technician training is an important first step to beginning your career in a gratifying occupation where helping people with their health is your purpose.
+Traditionally, most pharmacist technicians were taught "on the job".
+Nowadays, most pharmacies can no longer operate this way and much prefer to hire formally trained techs.
 Training is furnished by technical colleges, vocational and trade schools, as well as community colleges.
-Many pharmacist technician schools include both clinical and classroom work.
-As we have discussed in this article, it's essential to select a school that is accredited and will prepare you for certification.
-This is true both for classes online as well as for those attended on campus.
-If you follow our other suggestions you will be able to evaluate schools so that you are certain to make the best choice.
-With the appropriate training and commitment you can accomplish your goal to become a pharmacist technician in Douglas Arizona.
+A large number of pharmacy tech programs incorporate both classroom and clinical work.
+As we have addressed in this article, it's important to enroll in a college that is accredited and will ready you for certification.
+This applies both for classes online as well as for those attended on campus.
+If you make use of our additional suggestions you will be able to compare colleges so that you are sure to make the best choice.
+With the appropriate training and dedication you can realize your goal of becoming a pharmacist technician in Douglas Arizona.